shmiko/shmiko.github.io/_posts/2016-06-21-what-ever-happened-to-good-manners.md

 Would it be too much to ask that company executives look people in the eye and just acknowledge them, instead they shun them like they are a 2nd class citizen.
 At that executive level, if you don't have the people skills to interact on all levels then why are you in that role???
 It is just rude and impolite.

-Ever thought that it might be appropriate to offer some positive reinforcement about a colleagues job or task that they are doing well?
+Have you ever thought that it might be appropriate to offer some positive reinforcement about a colleagues job or task that they are doing well?
 It doesn't take much and you can be absolutely sure it will make them feel good.
-It doesn't take much to lead by example even if you are not in a leadership role, and don't stop doing it if you already do, and additionally don't get disheartened because no-one reciprocates the favor or show you the same level of respect.
+Furthermore it doesn't take much to lead by example even if you are not in a leadership role, and don't stop doing it if you already do, and additionally don't get disheartened because no-one reciprocates the favor or show you the same level of respect.
 Think about showing the lame level of respect next time someone takes the time to compliment you or offer some encouragement, wait for the opportunity to respond accordingly.
 You will feel better for doing so.